MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deployment-options-for-office-for-mac.md

 1. Install the latest Office updates on each Mac where Office is installed.
 2. Download and run the [license removal tool](https://support.microsoft.com/office/b032c0f6-a431-4dad-83a9-6b727c03b193) on each Mac where Office is installed.
-3. Have the user open any Office app and sign in with their Microsoft 365 (or Office 365) account.
+3. Have users open any Office app and sign in with their Microsoft 365 (or Office 365) account.

 For a demo of these steps, and an example of how to automate this process with Jamf Pro, [watch this video](https://www.youtube.com/watch?v=Zwuq_TT9QhU).